toorajtaraz/stm32-emacs/readme.md

 # STM32 for DOOM EMACS

-This repository contains configurations for adding stm32 support too doom emacs!
+This repository contains configurations for adding stm32 support to doom emacs.
-This project is based on  Alexander Lutsai's work at https://github.com/SL-RU/stm32-emacs Keep in mind that build system and many other things are fundamentally different!
+This project is based on  Alexander Lutsai's work at https://github.com/SL-RU/stm32-emacs Keep in mind that build system and many other things are fundamentally different.

 ## Installation

-Follow doom emacs documents and add C/C++ to supported languages, You can find my exact configuration in doom.d folder!
+Follow doom emacs documents and add C/C++ to supported languages, You can find my exact configuration in doom.d folder.

 ## How to setup?